Why 5 Minutes with PREP Produces Better Data

 PREP’s 5-minute format isn’t a shortcut.
 It’s a design principle validated over 40 years of research.
 Longer assessments don’t produce better data—they produce noisier data.

 Research confirms it: as assessments lengthen and become more complex, response quality degrades.
 Neutral or “I don’t know” responses rise.
 Strong responses—the meaningful ones—fall.
-Each additional hour of survey time increases question-skipping by.
-After 15 or 20 minutes, test-takers start overthinking, revisiting earlier answers, adjusting based on how they want to appear rather than how they actually are.
+During longer assessment, test-takers start overthinking, revisiting earlier answers, and adjusting based on how they want to appear rather than how they actually are.
 First-impression responses—captured in PREP’s brief format—are more authentic and more predictive.

-Implementation matters.
 A 30-minute assessment sounds thorough, but consider the reality: you’re asking employees to add stress to their day in order to measure stress.
 You’re reducing productivity in order to improve it.
-Survey fatigue leads to careless and suboptimal responses, and leading to decreased survey accuracy.”
+Survey fatigue leads to careless and suboptimal responses, and leading to decreased survey accuracy.
 Compliance drops.
 Resentment builds.
-Results suffer.
+Results, staff, and management suffer.
 PREP respects people’s time—and gets better data because of it.

 The result: higher completion rates, more accurate profiles, and insights people actually trust.